Hedgeturd/SU-Font-Tool/README.md

 ## Thanks
 Big thank you to [TheExentist151](https://github.com/TheExentist151) for letting me recycle some of the code from [SonicColorsXTBConv](https://github.com/TheExentist151/SonicColorsXTBConv)<br>
 and thank you to [NextinHKRY](https://github.com/NextinMono) for general coding help

+## Requirements
+If the tool does nothing when dragging files onto the executable you may need to download the [.NET Runtime](https://aka.ms/dotnet-core-applaunch?missing_runtime=true&arch=x64&rid=win10-x64&apphost_version=7.0.14) package that the tool needs to work